Table of Contents

 Differential diagnosis of multinodular goiter

 A particular challenge in the differential diagnosis of thyroid disease is a multinodular goiter.
 By means of ultrasonography and scintigraphy, you should be able to identify suspicious focal or disseminated autonomies (a cold/hot node) and make further analysis.
-The aim of examination is the detection or exclusion of thyroid autonomy.
+The aim of an examination is the detection or exclusion of thyroid autonomy.

 If conspicuous nodes are detected by scintigraphy, they would require further clarification, which, in turn, should take place by means of fine-needle biopsy.
-The main purpose of the fine-needle biopsy in this case is the selection of thyroid nodules for the earliest possible histological evaluation of clinically normal or malignant tumors (thyroid carcinoma).
+The main purpose of the fine-needle biopsy, in this case, is the selection of thyroid nodules for the earliest possible histological evaluation of clinically normal or malignant tumors (thyroid carcinoma).

 Differential Diagnosis of Throat Swelling